babelomics/MIGNON/2_input.md

 ## Default values

 Some inputs have a default value that can be modified (or not) by users.
-This section comprises different types of input, from those able to modify the threads and memory used by the different softwares that make up the pipeline, to default values that are used in the multi-omic integrative.
+This section comprises different types of input, from those able to modify the threads and memory used by the tools to default values that are used in the multi-omic integrative step.

 ### Execution values